Frequently Asked Questions about Domoic Acid in Seafood

 - Call CDPH’s Shellfish Biotoxin Information Line at 800-553-4133.

-- Do not eat crab or lobster viscera (internal organs), also known as crab "butter" or "guts" and lobster “tomalley”.
+- Do not eat crab or lobster roe (eggs) or viscera (internal organs), also known as crab "butter" or "guts" and lobster “tomalley”.
 These typically contain much higher levels of domoic acid than meat.

-- Discard water or broth used to cook crabs or lobsters.
-Don’t use them in sauces, broths, soups, stews or other dishes.
+- Discard water or broth used to cook bivalve shellfish, crabs, or lobsters.
+Don’t use these cooking fluids in sauces, broths, soups, stews, or other dishes.

 Where can I learn more?